MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/02-mitigate-threats-defender-for-endpoint.md

 1. If you are not already at the Microsoft Defender Security Center in your browser, go to the Microsoft Defender Security Center at (https://security.microsoft.com) logged in as Admin for your tenant.

-2. From the menu, select **Evaluation and tutorials**  and then **Simulations and tutorials** from the left side.
+1. From the menu, under **Endpoints**, select **Evaluation & tutorials** and then select **Tutorials & simulations** from the left side.

-3. Complete Scenario 1.
-This involves the download and execution of Microsoft Word document with a malicious payload.
-Follow the instructions in the provided walkthrough in the portal.
-    1. Stop after the first subsection in **Review generated alerts**, which is **Alert: PowerShell dropped a suspicious file on the machine**.
+1. Select the **Tutorials** tab.

+1. Under *Automated investigation (backdoor)* you will see a message describing the scenario.
+Below this paragraph, click **Read the walkthrough**.
+A new browser tab opens which includes instructions to perform the simulation.

+1. In the new browser tab, locate the section named **Run the simulation** (page 5, starting at step 2) and follow the steps to run the attack. **Hint:** The simulation file *RS4_WinATP-Intro-Invoice.docm* can be found back in portal, just below the **Read the walkthrough** you selected in the previous step by selecting the **Get simulation file** button.

     1. **Note:** After executing the file with the  exploit, you can return to the [Microsoft 365 Defender Security Center](https://security.microsoft.com) and click on the **Incidents** tab to see the alerts.
 The guide incorrectly references the *Microsoft Defender ATP portal* which has been migrated and rebranded.
     1. Open the incident page and click **Manage Incident**.
 Click **Resolve incident** to resolve all of the active alerts.